 Only a niche copywriter who understands the psychology of your target audience can do it.

 A generalist copywriter can produce clean sentences about photography.
-What they cannot do is write from inside the psychology of someone choosing a wedding photographer or a brand photographer.
+What they cannot do is write from the psychology of someone choosing a wedding or brand photographer.
 That decision is emotional, high-stakes, and deeply personal.
 The copy has to meet it there.
 When it does not, the visitor leaves and books someone whose site feels more like them.

 Have a glance at the difference here;